 Social media sites can be blocked, but the positive use of social media outweighs the negatives.
 Linfield’s network will allow social media sites.
 Part of our goal is to teach students how to effectively use social media as well as critique its value and accuracy before students are left alone to use social media.

-Will students be able to print documents from their personally-owned computing devices?
+Are students able to print documents from their personally-owned computing devices?

-Students will not be able to access printers at LCHS from their personal computing devices.
+Students are not able to access printers at LCHS from their personal computing devices.

-Will teachers be responsible for troubleshooting and fixing students’ devices?
+Are teachers responsible for troubleshooting and fixing students’ devices?

 Teachers are not responsible for getting student devices up and running.
 Students are to be the experts of their own devices, or they can help one another.